bluetree-service/docker-dev-tool/README.md

 # Docker dev tools
 Docker image contain lot of tools usable for debugging other containers.

+Forget about `apt-get`, `zypper`, `yum` etc. Forget about installing any software on existing containers!
+Now you can execute you favorite software on containers without installation.
+Just run this image with connection to preferred container and run some of preinstalled software directly, or just run shell and do everything you want.
+Image based on Ubuntu 20.04 and its have all programs that are included in that version with some other listed bellow.

+This container prepared only for developing and debugging containers.
+So it shouldn't be installed on production environment.

 ## Usage

 `docker run --net container:{container name} --pid container:{container name} -it --rm bluetree/docker-dev-tool {command}`